Multiple Orbital Bioreactor with Instrumentation and Automated Sampling (MOBIAS) - 11.22.16

 - MOBIAS provides automated processing for biological experiments in microgravity through semi-continuous fed batch processing.

 MOBIAS allows feed-batch processing with sampling and waste removal and passive gas exchange.
 MOBIAS provides a 50-ml total culture volume per tray.
 MOBIAS allows for fixation of samples (chemical and/or thermal) and a 350-ml media volume along with a 350-ml waste volume in a sterile environment using Teflon or silicone culture/sample bags.
-MOBIAS provides independent, adjustable temperature control for cultures and samples between 10 degrees C and 37 degrees C and supports six trays independently.
-Operations
+MOBIAS provides independent, adjustable temperature control for cultures and samples between 10 degrees C and 37 degrees C and supports six trays independently. ^ back to top

 - Description MOBIAS is installed inside a CGBA to allow for automation and minimal crew time.